dohuta/Finding-way-with-BFS/README.md

 # Finding-way-with-BFS
-This BFS written in C#
+This BFS written in C# and using for undirected graph